 Before starting an account and depositing your money with any bank or credit union, ask all the questions you need to be answered to make your decision.
 These may include, but are not limited to, the following:

-If you have any questions about 121 Financial, we'd love to connect.
+If you have any questions about 121 Financial, how to become a member, or about the benefits of Credit Unions, we'd love to connect!
 Please contact us so we can discuss how we can help you.